-VAN DEN AKKER, RAMON., GIBBONS, Alison, and VERMEULEN, Timotheus. (eds) (forthcoming) Metamodernism: Historicity, Affect, Depth, Rowman & Littlefield International.
-[Under consideration.]
+GIBBONS, Alison.
+(2017) ‘Metamodern Affect’ in VAN DER AKKER, Ramon, GIBBONS, Alison, VERMEULEN, Timotheus. (eds) Metamodernism: Historicity, Affect, and Depth after Postmodernism, London; New York: Rowman & Littlefield International, pp.117-130.

 GIBBONS, Alison (2016) ‘Building Hollywood in Paddington: Text World Theory, immersive theatre, and Punchdrunk’s The Drowned Man’, in Gavins, J. and Lahey, E. (eds) World Building: Discourse in the Mind, Bloomsbury. pp.71-89